khia1/Data-Analysis/README.md

 # Data-Analysis--R AND PYTHON
-An archive of the work I did in and/out for my data analysis class during my university studies.
+An archive of the work I explored for my data analysis class during my university studies.